Yellow, Purple, and the Myth of “Accessibility Limits Color Palettes”

 This statement comes from a conference that unveiled a yellow and purple palette that looked eerily familiar (full details at the end).
 This combination has been the core of my visual identity for close to a decade.
 It’s a recognizable part of my brand in the design, tech and accessibility community.
 And, it took some expertise to ensure that every shade combination used meets WCAG contrast standards.
 I like a challenge!

 I like to make hard things seem easy and vulgarize them to ensure the industry moves forward.
 In this article I share six yellow and purple color palettes, I built for the occasion.
 And a full detailed tutorial (video included) to help you design your own accessible palettes with confidence.
+There’s also a FAQ for quick answers.

 Six WCAG-Tested Yellow and Purple Accessible Color Palettes You Can Re-use

 To demonstrate the range of possibilities, I created six WCAG-compliant accessible color palettes based on a yellow and purple color scheme.
 Each palette works in both light and dark mode, with combinations tested for accessible mockups.
-Two reuse one of my signature shades, but applied with different combinations.
-A proof that even familiar colors can still feel unique.
-Also, I might have gone overboard with the KPop Demon Hunters inspiration, sorry not sorry.

 Pairing my yellow and aubergine / lavendar purple in different ways